 Maier did not participate in the subcommittee meetings on his proposal.

-When asked if the issue was now dead, Susan Lewis, director of the Core program, said: "That was my perception."
+When asked if the issue was now dead, Susan Lewis, director of the

 The professors' proposal was endorsed by theUndergraduate Council with near-unanimous consentin October.